Is your team ready to leave the casual, social chatting environment of Discord for a more professional experience of a tool built for business?

 Right from the start, the most obvious difference between Pumble and Discord is the purpose they were built for.

 Discord’s primary audience has always been gamers.
 It was originally created so friends could easily chat while playing video games.
-While it’s increasingly being used for business communication, the question remains — is it really suited for that?
+While it’s increasingly being used for business communication in small teams and startups, the question remains — is it really suited for that?

 Although Discord offers helpful chat and call features, its overall structure and integrations are geared toward community building rather than business workflows.